top of page

 The detective who solved the mystery of - Columbo

-Did Philemon Wright design the square timber raft that he named Columbo?
+DID Philemon Wright design the square timber raft that he apparently named Columbo?[2]
 Philemon left no drawings or description of Columbo, so how do we know what it looked like?
-In 1943, Charlotte Whitton - who was Ottawa's plucky, little, powerhouse Mayor in the 1950s and 60s - wrote a book titled A Hundred Years A-Fellin, in which she gave the first written description of the construction of an Ottawa Valley square timber raft.
-(Description in footnotes) [1]
+In 1943, Charlotte Whitton - who was Ottawa's plucky, little, powerhouse Mayor in the 1950s and 60s - wrote a book titled A Hundred Years A-Fellin', in which she gave the first written description of the construction of an Ottawa Valley square timber raft.
+(Description in footnotes)[3]

 A square timber crib - Charlotte Whitton 1943